Selecting Data to Retrieve

-To use the data selection feature, you configure your Data Retrieval Session to select specific data based on configurable criteria prior to starting the actual data retrieval process.
+To use the data selection feature, you must configure your Data Retrieval Session to select specific data based on configurable criteria prior to starting the actual data retrieval process.
 During the retrieval process, the selection criteria that you configured is applied.
 This enables you to narrow the focus of the data retrieval process to only the message data that you want to work with.
 A very effective means of isolating different messages in a Data Retrieval Session, including those that have specific characteristics, consists of using a Session Filter to retrieve only the type of message data that you choose, while blocking all data that does not specifically meet your designated filtering criteria.
 Other aspects of data selection in a Data Retrieval Session consist of the following:

 Specifying the input file configuration with the use of check marks on the files in the files list of the New Session dialog, to select specific data from chosen files only.

-Adding a Time Filter that selects data according to the window of time you specify in the New Session dialog.
+Adding a Time Filter that selects data according to the window of time you specify with the Time Filter controls in the New Session dialog.

 Choosing a Parsing Level that returns a set of messages that are constrained by the upper stack level to which Message Analyzer parses.
 This simultaneously creates a unique analysis perspective and focused message set, while improving performance by removing all messages above the specified Parsing Level.

 Enabling the Truncated Parsing mode, which enforces a limited parsing set to deal with data files that contain truncated messages, for example, a .cap file.
 This also improves performance and creates a unique analysis perspective by returning headers only for message types that are limited to a pared-down parser set, as described in Detecting and Supporting Message Truncation.